cswagner/pokedex/README.md

 - Update `src/pokemon/gateway/NetworkPokemonGatewayImpl#byName` to grab the value from either the `/pokemon` or `/pokemon-species` response
 - Update `src/pokemon/ui/PokemonView` to render the detail
 - Stub the value from the `/pokemon` or `/pokemon-species` response in the mocked successtul response in `src/ui/App/App.test`

+### On Considerations for Concurrent Environment

+A concurrent environment is assumed to mean one in which (many) users are interacting with the mobile application in parallel.
+In this type of environment, limiting unnecessary traffic is paramount to allow the backend to scale.
+Unnecessary traffic could be pruned by:

+- Validating, solely in the mobile application, search queries that are destined to fail (e.g., blank queries)
+- Caching Pokemon details to disk on the mobile device with a generous expiration, assuming the details do not change frequently
+- Having the mobile application communicate with a proxy for the [PokeAPI](https://pokeapi.co/), rather than directly, with its own cache, allowing the backend to scale independently